jillian-maroket/portfolio/docs/index.md

 - [Skills](#skills)
 - [Sample Work](#sample-work)

-# Designing with Words

-With over 14 years of experience in technical communication, I can create user-centered content for product interfaces and help systems.
-I have always advocated for clear, consistent writing that facilitates understanding of complex concepts and task completion.
-My body of work includes UX copy, documentation, audio-visual media, style guides, and process documents.

 # What I Do

+With over 15 years of experience in technical communication, I possess a proven track record of distilling technical information into accessible content, enhancing the overall user experience and driving positive outcomes for the organizations I collaborate with.
+Throughout my career, I have been a staunch advocate for clear and consistent writing, ensuring that users can easily grasp complex concepts, navigate products with confidence, and accomplish tasks seamlessly.

-## Content Strategy
+## Documentation Writing

-_Designing conversations between products and users_

-I establish content types, structures, and formats, and use technology to efficiently develop, manage, and deliver content.
+_Building help systems that enable users to understand concepts and complete tasks_

+I specialize in structured authoring, which is a standardized, methodological approach to content creation.

 ## UX Writing